Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Introduction

-Subsequently, \citet{parada2024disaggregated} proposed further decomposing the recourse cost by customer.
-They introduced new optimality cuts and LBFs called \textit{path-cuts} (P-cuts) and \textit{set-cuts} (S-cuts), which remain active across all solutions featuring specific paths or sets of consecutively visited customers.
+Subsequently, \cite{parada2024disaggregated} proposed further decomposing the recourse cost by customer.
+They introduced new optimality cuts and LBFs called \textit{path cuts} (P-cuts) and \textit{set cuts} (S-cuts), which remain active across all solutions featuring specific paths or sets of consecutively visited customers.
 This contrasts with all the optimality cuts and partial route inequalities previously described in the literature, which are only active when a solution contains a set of routes that form a predefined partition of a given set of customers.
 The resulting B\&C algorithm, called the \textit{disaggregated integer L-shaped} (DL-shaped) method, empirically dominates the previous integer L-shaped methods under the DTD policy.
 However, in addition to relying on policy-specific lower bounds, the DL-shaped method requires specific conditions on the recourse function to be a valid exact algorithm.
 These conditions have only been developed for the DTD policy, leaving the generalizability of the DL-shaped method as an open question.
 More fundamentally, as we will show, the conditions have not been adequately characterized.
-We summarize our contributions as follows. \paragraph{Contributions} \begin{enumerate} \item \textbf{Analysis of the DL-shaped method:} In Section~\ref{sec:analysis_DL_shaped}, we provide a formal and general presentation of the DL-shaped method for the VRPSD.
-We characterize a superadditivity property of the recourse function that is necessary and sufficient for its validity. \item \textbf{Recourse properties:} In Section~\ref{sec:properties}, we study the properties of the DTD and OR recourse functions.
-We exhibit an incorrect argument in the proof of the main result of \citet{parada2024disaggregated}, and show that the validity of their results can be rigorously established based on the superadditivity property.
-We then show that the superadditivity property is always satisfied under the OR policy. \item \textbf{Bounds and valid inequalities:} In Section~\ref{sec:algorithm}, we develop a DL-shaped algorithm for the VRPSD under the OR policy.
-The algorithm is based on new lower bounds on the OR recourse function.
-We then introduce the \textit{edge-set cuts} (E-cuts), a new class of valid inequalities that generalizes both the P-cuts and the S-cuts.
-We propose a simple implementation of the E-cuts that decreases both the number of explored B\&B nodes and the overall running time of the algorithm by one order of magnitude. \item \textbf{Computational study:} In Section~\ref{sec:experiments}, we present experiments on new and existing instances.
-Our new DL-shaped algorithm significantly outperforms the state-of-the-art B\&C algorithm of \citet{hoogendoorn2025evaluation}.
-The most drastic improvements are observed in the single-vehicle case, where we increase the number of solved instances from standard benchmarks from 2 to 16. \end{enumerate}

-The remainder of this paper is structured as follows.
-Section \ref{sec:ProbForm} presents the problem formulation, and Section \ref{sec:Conc} concludes the paper.
+We summarize our contributions as follows.